-To: Distribution

-Re: Status Update for Fraser River Late-Run Summer Steelhead

-The monitoring time frame for Interior Fraser Steelhead in the Albion test fisheries concluded on November 20.
-Catches over the entire monitoring time frame in 2019 suggest that Fraser River Late-Run Summer Steelhead stocks are at extremely low levels of abundance and in a state of Extreme Conservation Concern.
+December 1, 2021 To: Distribution Re: Status Update for Fraser River Late-Run Summer Steelhead Catches of steelhead in test fisheries suggest that Fraser River late-run summer steelhead stocks are at extremely low levels of abundance and in a state of Extreme Conservation Concern.

-There is a 95% chance that the status will be classified as an Extreme Conservation once spawning population abundances are estimated in the spring of 2020.
+There is a 98% chance that the status will be classified as an Extreme Conservation Concern.
 Conservation classifications are described in the Provincial Framework for Steelhead Management in BC (2016) and supporting technical documents.

-Fraser River Late-Run Summer Steelhead is a group of stocks comprised of 10 spatially discrete spawning stocks distributed in the Fraser watershed upstream of Hell's Gate.
+Fraser River late-run summer steelhead is a group of stocks comprised of 10 spatially discrete spawning stocks distributed in the Fraser watershed upstream of Hell's Gate.
 The aggregate commonly referred to as "Thompson and Chilcotin Steelhead" comprises 7 out of these 10 spawning stocks.
-The current spawning population forecast for the Thompson watershed is 134 and the current spawning population forecast for the Chilcotin watershed is 62.
-The forecast for the Thompson represents the lowest observed over a 43-year monitoring time frame.
-The forecast for the Chilcotin represents the lowest over a 49-year monitoring time frame.
+The current spawning population forecast for the Thompson watershed is 68 and the current spawning population forecast for the Chilcotin watershed is 32.
+The forecast for the Thompson represents the lowest observed over a 45-year monitoring time frame.
+The forecast for the Chilcotin represents the second lowest over a 51-year monitoring time frame.

-The aggregate run of Thompson, Chilcotin and other Fraser River, late-run, summer Steelhead stocks occurs over about a 12 week period and normally peaks in the Johnston Straits and in Juan de Fuca Strait in late September.
+The aggregate run of Thompson, Chilcotin, and other Fraser River late-run summer steelhead stocks occurs over about a 12-week period and normally peaks in the Johnstone Straits and in Juan de Fuca Strait in late September.
 In the lower Fraser test fishing area near Fort Langley, the run normally begins in late August and continues into the latter half of November, peaking around October 10.

-This report concludes a series of 4 reports issued over the course of October and November on the status of Fraser River Late-Run Summer Steelhead.
-An update will be provided in the summer of 2020 following the completion of population abundance assessments in the spawning areas.

-Robert Bison Fisheries Stock Assessment Biologist Fish & Wildlife Section

-For your information, the following data are attached:
+This report concludes a series of 7 reports issued over the course of October and November on the status of Fraser River Late-Run Summer Steelhead.
+An update will be provided in the summer of 2022 following the completion of population abundance assessments in the spawning areas.
+Robert Bison Fisheries Stock Assessment Biologist Fish & Wildlife Branch For your information, the following data are attached: